 Reasons you need an emergency fund

 Besides job loss and no income, here are a few things I’ve come up with why you need an emergency fund.
-And yes, some of this list – personal experience.
+And yes, most of this list – personal experience.

 - The car breaks down and needs a new engine